Levi-Noa/project_all_files/README.md

 **What this means:**

-- The system fetches user data from MongoDB.
-- It finds which cluster the user belongs to, allowing the AI model to compare similar profiles.
+- The system fetches user data from MongoDB and finds which cluster the user belongs to, allowing the AI model to compare similar profiles.

 #### 3️⃣ Extracting Similar Users